amitwaizman/OOP_Ex2/README.md

 **GUIG:**
-MYFrame A class that extends JFrame implements ActionListener This class creates a screen that displays the graph along with the operations of save, load, run and set MYPanal extends JPanel This class uses graphis and it draws the vertices and sides of the graph for us
+MYFrame A class that extends JFrame implements ActionListener This class creates a screen that displays the graph along with the operations of save, load, run and set MYPanal extends JPanel This class uses graphis and it draws the vertices and sides of the graph for us.

+If the user clicks Save "save me" then the file is saved successfully If the user clicks on "load me" then the graph will be displayed If the user clicks on run he can select functions running on the graph such as:
+-isconnect
+-center
+-tsp
+-shortestPathDist
+-shortestPath
+If the user dials a set he can select functions that run on the graph such as:
+-add node
+-add edge
+-remove node
+-remove edge

 Graph size 1000: